 - NewsRadio had "Petey the Pirate's Pizza Palace" in one episode, which was Matthew's favorite place to eat.
 Dave and Bill toughed it out, including him in the ball pit.

-- Sonny With A Chance has Arcadia, which is kind of like a less noisy and crowded Dave & Buster's.
+- Sonny with a Chance has Arcadia, which is kind of like a less noisy and crowded Dave & Buster's.

 - In Living Color! had Homey D. Clown running a deliberately cheap, unpleasant version.
-Spoofing Chuck E. Cheese's most famous slogan, it's "Where a kid can be a kid...as long as he don't get on my damn nerves!"
+Spoofing Chuck E. Cheese's most famous slogan, it's "Where a kid can be a kid...as long as he doesn't get on my damn nerves!"

 - Roundhouse mentioned a Suck E. Cheese's without showing it.

 - An episode of The Big Bang Theory had Sheldon (who was obsessed with solving a molecular equation and was using the balls as subatomic particles) hiding out in the ball pit at one of these places, only to pop up at regular intervals like a prairie dog and shout "Bazinga!"